BND Hamburger Icon

 In the office or at home, you may be protected from online threats thanks to a robust cybersecurity solution for your internal network.
 But what about when you’re on a trip?
 You won’t be protected by your office’s network security, and must depend on hotel and conference center Wi-Fi, which aren’t always safe.
 Using your mobile devices on the go increases your risk of being exposed to online threats — hackers are always looking for opportunities to infect mobile devices and use them to gain access to the greater network.

 When on a business trip and constantly using your mobile device for work, you need to be wary that you’re more at risk of attack.
-There are certain best practices that all employees should follow when traveling with your work devices.
+There are certain best practices all employees should follow when traveling with your work devices.

 Editor’s note: Looking for the right mobile device management solution for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.